Franke Wilmer

-Franke Wilmer (born December 2, 1950) is an academic and a politician.
+Franke Wilmer (born December 2, 1950) is an American academic and a politician.
 She was a Democratic member of the Montana House of Representatives, representing Districts 63 and 64 from 2007 to 2015.
 Before first running for office in 2006, Wilmer was appointed to chair the Montana Human Rights Commission by Governor Schweitzer in 2005.
 She received both a master's and PhD from the University of Maryland in 1990 and is currently professor emerita of political science at Montana State University.

 Early life, education, and academic career

-Wilmer was born in 1950 in Washington, D.C. to Marion and Bud Wilmer.
-Her father was a bricklayer from Baltimore and her mother was a nurse from Terry, Montana and Denton, Maryland.
-In the 1970s and 1980s, she was a single mother raising her one daughter, while working various jobs and earning three college degrees.
+Wilmer was born in 1950 in Washington, D.C., to Marion and Bud Wilmer.
+Her father was a bricklayer from Baltimore and her mother was a nurse from Terry, Montana, and Denton, Maryland.
+In the 1970s and 1980s, she was a single mother raising her daughter while working various jobs and earning three college degrees.
 Her jobs during this decade include waitress, carpenter, middle school substitute teacher, assistant professor, and research assistant.
 She graduated with a B.S. in political science and economics from Shepherd University in 1981.
 She got a master's degree in political science, specializing in international relations, from the University of Maryland in 1985 and a PhD in 1990.

 After earning her degrees, she became an assistant professor at the University of South Carolina at Spartanburg for a year.
-In 1991, she was then hired by Montana State University where she was tenured, promoted to Full Professor and retired in 2021.
-In 1991 she was a co-founder of the Gallatin Human Rights Task Force.
-She became an associate professor in 1996 and Full Professor and Head of the Political Science Department in 2001 and again 2018-2021.
+In 1991, she was then hired by Montana State University where she was tenured, promoted to full professor and retired in 2021.
+In 1991, she was a co-founder of the Gallatin Human Rights Task Force.
+She became an associate professor in 1996 and full professor and head of the political science department in 2001 and again 2018-2021.